datnguye/dbterd/docs/nav/guide/choose-algo.md

 The affected columns will appear with a `[pk]` index in the ERD output.

 ### Relationship labels

+!!! note
+    Relationship labels are only rendered in the **Mermaid** target.
+Other output formats ignore this field.

 To annotate a relationship edge with a label, add a `relationship_labels` dict to the model's `meta`, keyed by the constraint name: